ros2/ros2_documentation/source/Installation/Dashing/Windows-Development-Setup.rst

 .. note::

    If you want to get all of the latest bug fixes then you can try the "tip" of development by replacing ``release-latest`` in the URL above with ``master``.
 The ``release-latest`` is preferred by default because it goes through more rigorous testing on release than changes to master do.
-See also `Maintaining a Source Checkout <Maintaining-a-Source-Checkout>`.
+See also `Maintaining a Source Checkout <../Maintaining-a-Source-Checkout>`.

 Next you can use ``vcs`` to import the repositories listed in the ``ros2.repos`` file: